OpenArabicPE/journal_al-zuhur/README.md

 <!-- DOI needs updating once released -->
 <!-- [![DOI](https://zenodo.org/badge/52619834.svg)](https://zenodo.org/badge/latestdoi/52619834) -->

 This digital edition of Anṭūn al-Jumayyil's monthly journal *al-Zuhūr* (Cairo, 1910--1913) is part of and follows the principles of [Open Arabic Periodical Editions (OpenArabicPE)](https://openarabicpe.github.io) that were originally developped in the context of [Digital Muqtabas](https://github.com/tillgrallert/digital-muqtabas).
 The full text of this edition has been transcribed by the anonymous transcribers at [*al-maktaba al-shamela*](http://shamela.ws/index.php/book/36534).
-Digital facsimiles are available from:
+Digital facsimiles are available from the following sources:

 - [*arshīf al-majallāt ...*][sakhrit]<!--  (formerly archive.sakhrit.co) --> and
-- in high-resolution from the [University of Bonn](http://nbn-resolving.de/urn:nbn:de:hbz:5:1-90222), which also serves through IIIF.
+- in high-resolution from the [University of Bonn][bonn], which also serves through IIIF.
     + vol.s 1--4 from the University of Tübingen
     + The problem with Bonn's implementation is that images are consecutively numbered.
 One has to look up the link to each image in the IIIF manifest and cannot compute them.
     + The second problem is that page numbers are not part of the IIIF manifest.